SKAsApp/speech-recognition-telop/README.en.md

 1.x are going to be developed only minor fixes after 1.4, and I will develop 2.x.

 - 1.x：Web client to display telop
+	- Ver 1.4
-	- 1.4：make telop invisible after a certain period of time
+		- make telop invisible after a certain period of time
+		- you can select background color (β：this function support after 2.x)
+		- Virtual YouTuber mode (β)
 - 2.x：Adds advanced and useful server side features
 	- after processing of results of speech recognition
 		- inserting kuten (ending symbol like period)